EricM95/Food_Order/README.md

 ## Installation
 Download as as Zip or Clone this project
 Move this project to Root Directory
-Local Disc C: -> xampp -> htdocs -> 'this project' Local Disk C is the location where xampp was installed
+Local Disk C: -> xampp -> htdocs -> 'this project' Local Disk C is the location where xampp was installed

 Open XAMPP Control Panel and Start 'Apache' and 'MySQL'